gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v2.rst

 Radio for microbit on MOVEMotor
 --------------------------------

-| The code below moves the MOVEMotor at medium speed, since its top speed is relatively fast.
+| The code below moves the MOVEMotor at varying speed.
 | The radius of 5 gives a tight turn.
-| Low urning speed settings are used below for best control based on testing.

 .. code-block:: python

     from microbit import *
     import radio
-    import BitBotXL
+    import MOVEMotor

     radio.config(group=8)  # 0-255
     radio.on()

-    buggy = BitBotXL.BitBotXLMotors()
+    buggy = MOVEMotor.MOVEMotorMotors()

     while True: